 Before he was traded during the 2018 offseason to the Carolina Hurricanes in a blockbuster deal, Micheal Ferland became a fan favourite in Calgary.
 It all started in the 2015 Playoffs when he was flying around and hitting everything that moved during their first-round series against the Vancouver Canucks.
 Canucks defenceman Kevin Bieksa claimed to the media that Ferland was irrelevant, but it was clear he was getting under their skin.

 After that playoff showing, Ferland played in three full seasons with the Flames and saw his point totals increase each year.
 In his final season with the team, he put up career highs with 21 goals and 41 points.
 He was traded to the Hurricanes that offseason and then signed a four-year deal as a free agent with the Canucks the following year.
-He continues to wear the number 79.
+He continued to wear the number 79.

 #86: Josh Jooris (2015)